AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 Note: If you are using Button Common Events, place this plugin beneath Button Common Events in the plugin parameter list.

-YEP_LevelUpGrowthEffects: This plugin lets you create items that allow actor growth upon leveling up due to the actor, the equipment worn, class, learned skills, or any states applied to the actor upon leveling up.
+<b>YEP_LevelUpGrowthEffects: </b>This plugin lets you create items that allow actor growth upon leveling up
+due to the actor, the equipment worn, class, learned skills, or any states applied to the actor upon leveling up.
 Growth options include increasing basic parameters, learning new skills, turning switches on/off, full recovery, and for those experienced with JavaScript, any kind of custom effect that can be done using code.

-YEP_MainMenuManager: For those who wish to alter the various aspects of the main menu commands without needing to touch the source code can use this plugin to do so.
+<b>YEP_MainMenuManager:</b> For those who wish to alter the various aspects of the main menu commands
+without needing to touch the source code can use this plugin to do so.
 Although this plugin mostly ports the menu creation process to the Plugin Manager parameters, it allows for a cleaner way to handle the menu command management process.

-YEP_MessageCore: While RPG Maker MV Ace certainly improved the message system a whole lot, it wouldn't hurt to add in a few more features, such as name windows, converting textcodes to write out the icons and/or names of items, weapons, armours, and* more in quicker fashion.
+<b>YEP_MessageCore: </b>While RPG Maker MV Ace certainly improved the message system a whole lot, it
+wouldn't hurt to add in a few more features, such as name windows, converting textcodes to write out the icons and/or names of items, weapons, armours, and* more in quicker fashion.
 This script also gives the developer the ability to adjust the size of the message window during the game, give it a separate font, and to give the player a text fast-forward feature.

-YEP_MoveRouteCore: RPG Maker MV gives us a lot of various commands to use for our Move Routes.
+<b>YEP_MoveRouteCore:</b> RPG Maker MV gives us a lot of various commands to use for our Move Routes.
 However, it still imposes a lot of limitations on the system for what else could still be potentially useful for move route commands.
 This plugin will provide additional methods to construct move routes for your events and allow you to streamline the move route creation process.

-YEP_PatchNotes: This plugin grants your players the ability to access Patch Notes from the game itself.
+<b>YEP_PatchNotes:</b> This plugin grants your players the ability to access Patch Notes from the
+game itself.
 Being able to tell your players what you've changed from inside the game can make all the difference in the player experience.
 This plugin lets players access Patch Notes from the title screen, the main menu, or from a Plugin Command ran inside the game.

-YEP_PictureSpritesheets: In RPG Maker 2003, pictures had the ability to load spritesheets and display certain frames from them at the issue of a command.
+<b>YEP_PictureSpritesheets:</b> In RPG Maker 2003, pictures had the ability to load spritesheets and display
+certain frames from them at the issue of a command.
 Ever since then, later iterations of RPG Maker lacked the feature.
 This plugin will bring back that old feature and give you access to use spritesheets as pictures once more with complete frame control.

-YEP_QuestJournal: A quest journal is a very important tool provided by game developers for the players.
+<b>YEP_QuestJournal:</b> A quest journal is a very important tool provided by game developers for the
+players.
 It lists various quests, missions, and objectives that the player can pursue in order to progress further into the game.
 This can be helpful in reminding the player what needs to be done in the event the player can